 Making High Quality Recycled 3D Printer Filament

 All filament produced contains recycled content.
 Post-consumer waste is used in our rPETg, and involves the recycling of waste – such as empty plastic bottles – generated by households or by commercial firms.
-Pre-consumer waste is used in our rPLA, and involves the recycling of waste from existing manufacturing processes – such as failed extrusion, offcuts and excess material.
+Pre-consumer waste is used in our rPLA, and involves the recycling of waste from existing manufacturing processes – such as failed extrusion, excess material and general wastage associated with production.

 “Surely recycled filament is not as good as normal filament?!”